leojohnson293/multinational-retail-data-centralisation/README.md

 ---
 ## ***Data Cleaning***
-> After extracting each table from the various data soruces, the tables had to be cleaned using the pandas library in the data_cleaning.py file.
+> After extracting each table from the various data soruces, the tables had to be cleaned using the Pandas library in the data_cleaning.py file.

 In the data_cleaning.py file, the `DataExtractor` class is imported from the data_extraction.py file and the `DataClean` class is created.
 In the `__init__` method of the `DataClean` class, each of the tables that were extracted in the `DataExtractor` class are initialised as attributes as seen below.